amosngSP/CTL_STV/README.md

 # CTL_STV
 VATSIM Cross The Land - Single Transferable Vote system.
-By Amos Ng - 1357854 for the VATSIM Cross The Land system.
+By Amos Ng - 1357854 for VATSIM Cross The Land

 The web interface was based on the Buy me a Cookie system: https://github.com/daveroverts/bmac